GliciniaD/AzureResumeChallenge/README.md

 I wanted to complete this project as I'm an aspiring cloud engineer and wanted to gain pratical experience of: deploying and connecting services, troubleshooting and scripting.

 I've also used HTML, CSS, Python and Javascript.

+You can find the final product here: https://www.gmdanso.org/